How to hire a physical therapist?

 License & practice guidelines

 The licensure of a Physiotherapist is managed by individual state regulatory boards of the state/jurisdiction in which a Physiotherapist works and must be renewed regularly.
-Getting a license will include submitting an application, providing proof of education and examination scores, and passing a criminal background check.
+Getting a license will include applying, providing proof of education and examination scores, and passing a criminal background check.
 For most states, continuing education is a condition for license renewal.
 A Physiotherapist’s scope of work and supervision requirements are defined by the Physical Therapy Practice Act in each state.
-Before you hire a Physiotherapist, ensure that the job description orients with the scope of work established by your state.
-Even after hiring, the facility must frequently verify that the license of the Physiotherapist hired is up-to-date to avoid any compliance issues.

-Checklist to hire Physical Therapist
+Checklist to hire a Physical Therapist

 Here is a quick checklist to refer to when hiring a physical therapist for your facility.